ton-community/tutorials/01-wallet/index.md

 ---

-## Step 7: Get the wallet address programatically
+## Step 7: Get the wallet address programmatically

 The first thing we'll do is calculate the address of our wallet in code and see that it matches what we saw in the explorer.
 This action is completely offline since the wallet address is derived from the version of the wallet and the private key used to create it.